deephacks/vals/readme.md

 ### vals - immutable interfaces

 The purpose of vals is to provide a productive way of creating extendable immutable value objects with automatically generated builders from standard Java interfaces.
+No runtime dependencies required.

 ### How to use @FinalValue